SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 	}

 #### HeroSkinSelect
-Takes place when a player has selected a actor skin, this event will typically happen after hero select, if not at the same time, and might appear more then once as a skin is selected once by default may be changed by player.
+Takes place when a player has selected a skin, this event will typically happen after hero select, if not at the same time, and might appear more then once if the skin is changed.
+A list of all hero skins is present in the [resources folder](https://github.com/madglory/gamelocker-vainglory/tree/master/resources).

 	{
 	    "time": "2017-06-26T04:58:29+0000",